goplus/xgolsw/README.md

 /**
  * Represents a modifiable item in the code.
  */
-interface SpxInputSlot {
+interface XGoInputSlot {
   /**
    * Kind of the slot.
    * - Value: Modifiable values that can be replaced with different values.
    * - Address: Modifiable operation objects that can be replaced with user-defined objects.
    */
-  kind: SpxInputSlotKind
+  kind: XGoInputSlotKind

   /**
    * Info describing what inputs are accepted by the slot.
    */
-  accept: SpxInputSlotAccept
+  accept: XGoInputSlotAccept

   /**
    * Current input in the slot.
    */
-  input: SpxInput
+  input: XGoInput

   /**
    * Names for available user-predefined identifiers.